kammitama5/kammitama5.github.io/_posts/2020-08-17-Monday-August-17th.md

   of a wider process.

 ## I guess I've been thinking about this a lot
-- I was asking someone the other day how do you know when a problem or project is "done"?
+- I was asking someone the other day "How do you know when a problem or project is *done*"?
 When is something *enough*.
 The Computer Scientist and agile process says that you should specify when something is done, and that's how you know a project is over.
   It's a very neat, convenient way for someone in Computer Science to think about a problem, but that isn't really how things work in the real world, isn't it?